Starkbier, Festbier, Weissbier, Hell, Dunkel, Pils: a typology of Munich's beers – and the people who drink them.

 How it tastes: Unlike Helles, Pils is less sweet and more strongly hopped.

 Who drinks it: Beer connoisseurs and anyone who hates Helles.
 The former value its finely hopped taste.
-The latter are growing in number: Helles sometimes gives you a hangover, but Pils is gentler the morning after.
+The latter are not known yet.

-What you need to know: Also known as the Bavarian cappuccino, Weissbier is the popular exotic among beers.
+What you need to know: Also known as the Bavarian cappuccino, Weissbier is the popular exotic among beers because of its brewing method.
 It is top-fermented, meaning that it is produced using an older, simpler brewing method than Pils or Helles.
 You either love Weissbier or hate it.
 Weissbier is every bit as much a part of a Bavarian Wirtshaus as Weisswurst or pretzels – but it is mainly drunk during the day.

 How it tastes: Generally, Weissbier has a strong yeast note, and the yeast also makes it cloudy.
-The top-brewing method gives it fruity notes; Weissbier often tastes a little like banana.
+The selected top-fermented yeast is responsible for notes like banana, berries and cloves.
+Citrus aromas in wheat beer come from hops.

 Where to drink it: Never from the bottle and generally in the Wirtshaus.
 Weissbier is the traditional morning drop, and is usually drunk with Weisswurst for breakfast.

-What you need to know: Ale is a hipster beer.
+What you need to know: All these varieties are not “Munich beers“ in the sense of the protected geographical indication, which must meet strict EU guidelines.
+(Pale) Ale, Stout, Porter and co. are rather young phenomena in the Munich beer world, you could say: in Munich, Ale is a hipster beer.
 It is top-fermented, i.e. it is produced using an older method that does not depend on keeping temperatures low, as bottom fermentation does.
 Ale is often produced in microbreweries, in small beer kitchens, or “Bierküchen”.
 Ale brewers usually have tattoos and see themselves as Robin Hood types, waging war on “manufactured beer”.
+Or they simply have a taste for unconventional flavors.

 How it tastes: Unlike traditional beers, ale is a mixture of many flavours.
-Aromatic hops are often used to produce it, giving it prominent citrus notes.
+Aromatic hops are often used to produce it, giving it e.g. prominent citrus, passion fruit or pinapple notes.
+But in Munich, when it's called “Bier“, it must not contain any ingredients but water, malt and hops.
 It is also often “dry hopped” – hop cones are not only heated as part of the brew, but are also left in the cold, maturing beer to infuse.
 The effect is frequently a highly concentrated brew, which is drunk in small sips, rather like wine.

 Where to drink it: Anywhere hip.
 In bars with a young crowd, by the Isar, after buying it from a well-appointed kiosk, at vernissages and in party pizzerias.